 Because Ram is owned by Fiat Chrysler Automobiles, if you decide to finance one of its trucks through the manufacturer, you’ll actually be working with Chrysler Capital.
 Chrysler Capital also finances Dodge, Fiat, Jeep and, of course, Chrysler.

 Financing terms range from 24 to 72 months with rates as low as 4.78% as of March 20, 2019 for a Charlotte, N.C.
 ZIP code.
 The best rates will go to well-qualified buyers who opt for the shortest loans.
 Chrysler Capital is powered by Santander Consumer USA, the U.S. auto lending arm of the Spanish bank.
 According to Santander’s 2017 annual report, Chrysler Capital loans were evenly split between “prime” and “non-prime” customers.”
 In other words, you won’t necessarily need great credit to qualify for Chrysler Capital financing.
 But it probably helps — the median credit score of all U.S. auto buyers at time of origination in third quarter of 2018 was 704.

 You could use one of Chrysler Capital’s finance calculators to determine how much a new Ram may cost you.
 By plugging in or adjusting your desired monthly payment, term, APR and down payment, you may get a better idea of what best fits your budget.

 Don’t forget to negotiate.
 Of course, it’s a good idea to negotiate the best car price as well as your car loan.
 You could get preapproved through Chrysler Capital but be aware that this involves a hard credit pull which could affect your credit.
 But it won’t hurt to apply to multiple lenders any more than it would to apply to one.
-By shopping around for a car loan, you’ll know you’re getting the best rate for you.
+By shopping around for a car loan, you’ll know you’re getting your best rate.
 You could also fill out a single online form at LendingTree and receive up to five auto loan offers from up to five different lenders, based on your creditworthiness.